nycresistor/iot-class/README.md

 - Have the Feather act like a web server, so that you can send a POST request to change the alarm time

 - Find an awesome diffuser to put your "lamp" inside of, so it looks like an actual lamp

+- Add a motion sensor, so that you can turn on the lights when someone walks into the room